codeandrobots/codeandrobots/README.md

 Code & Robots can be easily customized with its cutting-edge components and features.

-However, if you feel you need affordable & professional assistance with your robotics project then contact us at [codeandrobotshq@gmail.com](mailto:codeandrobotshq@gmail.com).
+However, if you feel you need affordable & professional assistance with your own robot project then please contact us at [codeandrobotshq@gmail.com](mailto:codeandrobotshq@gmail.com).